Thomas-Duggan/Dosirak-LiFT/README.md

 # This app is in Alpha, many features may not work or may change significantly in later versions.

 ## How to install
-Download and run "!!!
-Installer !!!.sh".
+Under "**Releases**", download and run "Dosirak-LiFT-Installer.sh".

 ## Todo:
 - Add Non-Steam Game Save Extractor